 How to Help Loved Ones with Money Problems

 When family or close friends are in trouble, it’s natural to have a desire to help.
 However, when dealing with finances, you should take a few precautions before jumping in.
 For instance, do you know lending money isn’t always the right option?
 The tips below will help you evaluate different scenarios and develop the appropriate course of action to help loved ones with money problems:

-Don’t Cross Boundaries – Has your loved one reached out to you for assistance, or are you assuming he or she needs assistance?
+Has your loved one reached out to you for assistance, or are you assuming he or she needs your help?
 If family members or friends haven’t asked for help, they may not want or need it.
 They may prefer to climb out of a difficult situation themselves.
 If you feel assistance is necessary, consider bringing up the topic indirectly.
 For example, you can comment on a news story about debt or housing troubles, or you can mention a few financial tips you recently received from a friend.